jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The second act of the Agathoi was to establish a system of transmigration to purify mortal souls and eventually reunite them with Asteria.
 Mortal souls continued through the cycle of life and death over multiple lifetimes according to the morality of their actions during life.
 The Agathoi did this because Gora did not desire for these mortals to permanently exist in Ksylia.
 However, the soul adjusted its memory and perception to the realm it occupied.
 Prolonged exposure to the brilliance of Asteria caused the soul to adjust, and eventually lose its memories of mortal life.
 Again, when they returned to Ksylia, the soul adjusted to its darkness, and forgot its experience of Asteria.
 Therefore, mortals did not retain memories across their lives.
 Yet, by moral conduct through successive lives, it was possible for a mortal soul to be promoted to that of an Agathos by stripping away the soul's impurities which made it second-rate.

 The third and last act of the Agathoi was to create all other animals and lesser organisms using third-rate soul material.
 These creatures populated Ksylia with simpler beings which would help mortals to sustain themselves.
+Instead of transmigrating, the third-rate soul material of these organisms cycled through Ksylia in an orderly fashion.
+Gora left the ultimate destiny of third-rate soul material to the discretion of the Agathoi, to be addressed in the distant future.

-During the creative acts of the Agathoi, there were highly degraded fragments of soul material which unintentionally descended into Cthonia and combined with the raw elements.
+During the creative acts of the Agathoi, highly degraded fragments of soul material were generated which unintentionally descended into Cthonia and combined with the raw elements.
 This animated the elements spontaneously, making them alive with varying intelligence but alien to the celestial order established by Gora.
 These creatures were called Cthonians.
 Some of these Cthonians were lesser beings, much like typical mortals and animals, but some were incredibly powerful.
 These powerful Cthonians became known as Archons.
 The Archons never knew of Gora and the celestial order, so came to believe they were the primordial beings of the cosmos.

 The soul material of Cthonians was so degraded that they could not permanently reside in Ksylia, much as mortals could not permanently reside in Asteria.
 However, the descent of fragmented soul material penetrated the boundary of the Hade.
 This allowed the Archons to repeatedly extend their reach into Ksylia to influence and harm mortals.